GopiSavaliya/woc3.0-eventmanager-Gopi/README.md

 # EventManagement

-This is a simple application for managing different events and participants.
+This is a simple application for managing details of different events and participants.